your123 - stock.adobe.com

 "I don't think it's necessarily possible, or necessarily that desirable," Patience said.
 "We can get very far without doing something like that."

-Anthropic Claude Enterprise
+Anthropic's Claude Enterprise

 Another generative AI vendor that has also shown interest in AI safety and has released widely used products is OpenAI's rival Anthropic.

-Claude Enterprise includes key features such as a 500K context window and enables enterprises to turn ideas into polished work with collaboration tools, according to the vendor.
+On Wednesday, Anthropic launched the Claude Enterprise plan, which rivals OpenAI's ChatGPT Enterprise.
+Claude Enterprise includes key features such as a 500,000-token context window and enables enterprises to turn ideas into polished work with collaboration tools, according to the vendor.

-Anthropic's release exemplifies how vendors in the AI market continue to try to find areas of differentiation such as offering larger context windows and prompt caching.
+Anthropic's release exemplifies how vendors in the AI market continue to try to find areas of differentiation, such as offering larger context windows and prompt caching.

-While Claude Enterprise plan's context window is not the largest, its addition of GitHub integration to pull the in code, admin controls, and single sign-on makes it stand out, Constellation Research analyst Andy Thurai said.
+While the Claude Enterprise plan's context window is not the largest, its addition of GitHub integration to pull in code, admin controls and single sign-on makes it stand out, Constellation Research analyst Andy Thurai said.

-"This should allow enterprise users to consider using these models to unleash their enterprise data where data privacy and security are major concerns," Thurai said in a statement to media outlets.
+"This should allow enterprise users to consider using these models to unleash their enterprise data, where data privacy and security are major concerns," Thurai said in a statement to media outlets.

 Esther Ajao is a TechTarget Editorial news writer and podcast host covering artificial intelligence software and systems.